Key Specs of Maruti S-Presso

 S-Presso CNG- 31.2km/kg

-Maruti S-Presso Features: It is equipped with a digital instrument cluster, a 7-inch touchscreen infotainment system with Apple CarPlay and Android Auto, front power windows, and keyless entry.
+Maruti S-Presso Features: It gets a digital instrument cluster, a 7-inch touchscreen infotainment system with Apple CarPlay and Android Auto, front power windows, and keyless entry.

-Maruti S-Presso Safety: Safety features, including a driver-side airbag, rear parking sensors, ABS with EBD, speed alert, and front seatbelt reminder, are offered as standard across all variants.
-While the top-spec variant comes with a front passenger airbag and front seatbelt pretensioners, these are available as options with the other variants.
+Maruti S-Presso Safety: Safety features like a driver-side airbag, rear parking sensors, ABS with EBD, speed alert, and front seatbelt reminder are offered as standard.
+While the top-spec variant comes with a front passenger airbag and front seatbelt pretensioners as standard, the other variants get these as options.

 Maruti S-Presso Price